 - Detailed and customizable analysis and overview of training history

-- Has been deemed more accurate for performance prognosis than Garmin watches
+- It has been deemed more accurate for performance prognosis than Garmin watches

 - Free or paid version (without ads)